Glazzite/ams.sh/README.md

 As this scirpt installs packages via the native package manager of said distros.

-> [!NOTE]
-> Windows represntative of the project can be made if this repo hits a good amount of recognition.
-If you'd like to see that, Star the repo :)

 ### ⛏ Minecraft Version
 Currently supported MC versions are
 - [x] 26.1.1